IGM0937/exerCRUD/README.md

 ## Extra CRUD_bank features

-Beyond the basic CRUD operations and features that would make an application a credit card themed, you can also include the following features for extra practice.
+Beyond the basic CRUD operations and features that would make an application be credit card bank themed, you can also include the following features for extra practice.

 ### Interest

 Expand your applications to generate interest on all accounts so that CRUD_bank can make some money!

-Start up a reoccurring scheduler (HINT: alongside or at the same time as you start up your HTTP server) to go though all accounts at some interval to add interest all account debt.
+Start up a reoccurring scheduler (HINT: alongside or at the same time as you start up your HTTP server) to go though all accounts and add interest all account debt.

 - How will you iterate though all your accounts?
 - How exactly are you going to work out who is in debt and how to add interest?